dwringer/a3system/README.md

 in which a for-from-to-do-loop covers both lower and upper bounds).
 Negative values can also be used for indexing from the right instead of left just as in Python.
-- fnc_choose - Choose [n=1] values at random from an array.
 - fnc_range - Generate a range of integers, with optional step size.
-- fnc_shuffle - Return a shuffled copy of an array.
 - fnc_sorted - Sort array with a given comparator function of at least two variables.
 If > 2, an array of extra variables to insert to each comparison call must be provided.